-Table 14 through Table 16 and Figure 7 identify additional infrastructure that may be installed in the future, beyond the two years following a decision for this project.
-These projects, as depicted in Figure 7, are not the exact location and only identify a general location for additional infrastructure.
+Table 16 through Table 18 and Figure 9 identify additional infrastructure that may be installed in the future 26, following a decision for this project.
+These projects, as depicted in Figure 9, are not the exact locations and only identify a general location for additional infrastructure.
+These additional projects, as well as others, would be designed following the sideboards above